 Croesgoch (Croes-goch) is a village in North Pembrokeshire, situated around five miles north east of St Davids on the junction of the A487 St Davids to Fishguard road with the B4330 Llanrhian to Haverfordwest.
-The men of the area who fell during the Great War are commemorated on a fine War Memorial which stands in the grounds of Croesgoch Cemetery, and takes the form of a granite column surmounted by the figure of a grieving woman.
-Nearby is the small village of Llanrhian, which lies less than a mile north-west, along the A48 road.
-David Phillips has kindly provided a photograph of the Croesgoch Memorial.
+The members of Croesgoch Chapel who fell during the Great War are commemorated on a fine War Memorial which stands in the grounds of Croesgoch Baptist Cemetery, and takes the form of a granite column surmounted by the figure of a grieving woman.
+It was unveiled in May 1921.
+An extra panel was engraved following World War Two, to include the name of another member of the Chapel who fell during that later conflict.

 The Great War, 1914-1918